structured-query-language/structured-query-language.github.io/show-imported-keys.md

-# Getting Foreign Keys on Tables
+# Getting Foreign Keys on Tables in Snowflakes

 ## Create tables with Foreign Keys in Snowflake